-1Coordinates have been updated in Version 1.1. of the monitoring plan to be 20 m from the shore, and as confirmed by the GNWT Water Resources Officer.
-2OF_02.5 was selected as a monitoring location even though the quarry monitoring plan is being developed separately from this plan because runoff from the airport currently flows to Chii Zhìt Van at this location.
-Monitoring will occur at OF_02.5 until runoff from the airport is directed to OF_02.
-2 As identified by two quarry rock samples obtained in December 2022 (Associated 2023a).
-3 The total arsenic concentration in two quarry rock samples exceeded the CCME's interim SQG FAL but not the probable effect guideline.
+Coordinates have been updated in Version 1.1. of the monitoring plan to be 20 m from the shore, and as confirmed by the GNWT Water Resources Officer.
+OF\02.5 was selected as a monitoring location even though the quarry monitoring plan is being developed separately from this plan because runoff from the airport currently flows to Chii Zhit Van at this location.
+Monitoring will occur at OF\02.5 until runoff from the airport is directed to OF\02.
+As identified by two quarry rock samples obtained in December 2022 (Associated 2023a).
+The total arsenic concentration in two quarry rock samples exceeded the CCME's interim SQG FAL but not the probable effect guideline.
 Sediment was not sampled.
 The total arsenic concentration did not exceed the GNWT environmental guideline for contaminated site remediation for soil (GNWT 2003).
 The average arsenic concentration in all samples was below all guidelines.
-CCME - Canadian Council of Ministers of the Environment; GNWT - Government of Northwest Territories; OF - outfall; QEP - qualified environmental professional; REF_DL - reference point (Dolomite Lake); REF_EL - reference point (East Lake); SNP - Surveillance Network Program; SQG - Sediment Quality Guideline; RO - runoff sample; TBD - to be determined
+SNP 7 and SNP 8 were added to the SNP in the licence on February 15, 2024.
+CCME - Canadian Council of Ministers of the Environment; GNWT - Government of Northwest Territories; OF - outfall; QEP - qualified environmental professional; REF\DL - reference point (Dolomite Lake); REF\EL - reference point (East Lake); SNP - Surveillance Network Program; SQG - Sediment Quality Guideline; RO - runoff sample; TBD - to be determined.